TheCee/origami-kryptos-solution/README.md

 ## 📣 Attribution

-> Origami Framework created by [Your Name or Alias], 2025.
+> Origami Framework created by TheCee, 2025.
 > Kryptos solution included as a test case.
 > Released under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)